gboeing/osmnx/docs/source/index.rst

 OSMnx documentation
 ===================

-**OSMnx**: retrieve, model, analyze, and visualize OpenStreetMap street networks and other spatial data.

-OSMnx is a Python package that lets you download spatial geometries and model, project, visualize, and analyze real-world street networks from OpenStreetMap's APIs.
-Users can download and model walkable, drivable, or bikeable urban networks with a single line of Python code, and then easily analyze and visualize them.
-You can just as easily download and work with amenities/points of interest, building footprints, elevation data, street bearings/orientations, and speed/travel time.
+OSMnx is a Python package that lets you download spatial geometries from OpenStreetMap and model, project, visualize, and analyze real-world street networks.
+You can download and model walkable, drivable, or bikeable urban networks with a single line of Python code then easily analyze and visualize them.
+You can just as easily download and work with other infrastructure types, amenities/points of interest, building footprints, elevation data, street bearings/orientations, and speed/travel time.

 The OSMnx project is hosted on `GitHub`_.